FabianoEger/tago-documentation/analysis.rst

 .run
 =====
-Every time you query any data from a bucket, "run" need to be included to add the code that will manipulate the result.
+Every time you query any data from a bucket, the *run* need to be included to start the request operation.
 This function is not useful when using *insert* or *clear*.

 | **Arguments**
 | bucket_var("variable").run([thisArg])